 In order to do that, do the same as above for moving the point A, while keeping the Shift button on your keyboard pressed.
 Thus you can move the whole figure:

 To modify the parameters of the pitchfork that is already created (you can see it on the screen), click RIGHT mouse button and edit the parameters in the window that pops up

 Deleting charting tools

-To delete ALL charting tools, click this small button in the right bottom corner:
+To delete ALL charting tools at once, click this small button in the right bottom corner:

-You can also delete any charting tool dragging it into the garbage bin in the left bottom corner of the price chart:
+If you want to delete only some of the charting tools that are on your screen, do so by dragging them one by one to the garbage bin in the left bottom corner of the price chart:

 You can also delete the charting tools through the "Charting Panel" window:

 This is the end of this lesson.
 There is a lot of information that is covered in this lesson, and you might return to it later on as you learn more about Timing Solution.
 You can use the menu at the top of the page for quick access to the section you want to read about.
 In the next lesson will talk about a very important concept of Timing Solution called the Learning Border Cursor